benzene structure header image

 hydrogenation of benzene

-If we imagine a simple energy profile diagram similar to the one shown below we can get a better idea of what exactly is happening.
-If benzene contained alternate carbon carbon double bonds (C=C) and carbon carbon single bonds (C-C) as proposed by Kekulé then when the C=C are hydrogenated in cyclohexene H-H and C=C are broken and C-H bonds are being formed in the product, cyclohexane.
-The same bonds are being formed and broken in Kekulé's benzene structure and so we would expect an enthalpy of hydrogenation of -360kJ mol-1.
-However the fact that only 208kJmol-1 are released tells us that the bonds being broken in benzene are NO simple C=C. The energy released by forming the C-H bonds in the product and the H-H bonds in the reactants does not change, the only bonds which must somehow be different are those in the benzene molecule.
+However the fact that only 208kJmol-1 are released tells us that the bonds being broken in benzene are NOT simple C=C. The energy released by forming the C-H bonds in the product and the H-H bonds in the reactants does not change, the only bonds which must somehow be different are those in the benzene molecule.
 The fact that there is less energy released means that the benzene molecule contains less energy than expected, that is it is more stable than expected.
 This is shown in the energy profile diagram where you can see that in the second diagram there is less energy stored in the benzene molecule so it sits lower down the energy y-axis.
 This means that the enthalpy change for the hydrogenation reaction will be considerable less than expected.

 hydrogenation of benzene energy profile diagram

 The fact that the bonds in benzene are not C-C or C=C comes from evidence from measuring the bond lengths of the carbon carbon bonds in benzene, the carbon carbon bond lengths in benzene are found to have intermediate length (135pm) between carbon carbon double bonds (135pm) and carbon single bonds (147pm).
-You may recall that pi(π) bonds can form by the sideways overlap of p-orbitals on carbon atoms in molecules which contain double bonds (C=C), as shown in the image below:
+Now you may recall that pi(π) bonds can form by the sideways overlap of p-orbitals on carbon atoms in molecules which contain double bonds (C=C), as shown in the image below:

 structure of benzene